google/grr-doc/fleetspeak/sandbox.md

 The sandbox also features the sample configurations that can be used to learn about Fleetspeak's frontend mode options and how to model your own configurations.
 Fleetspeak offers several other frontend modes.
 You can find more information about them in the [Fleetspeak repository](https://github.com/daschwanden/fleetspeak/docs/sandboxes.md).

-Before you begin you will need to install the sandbox environment.
+Before you begin you will need to setup the sandbox environment.
+It is important that you follow all the steps in the [setup instructions](#setup-instructions) section before running the sandbox.

 ## Setup the sandbox environment
 - [Install Docker](#install-docker)